 There’s a laundry room and even a small gym for those who aren’t fulfilled enough by the call of the wild.
 I did try to make it a regular thing to visit the gym during my time there, but it was very hard to do being a full time housekeeper and adventurer.

-The dorms are kept clean and the “dorm dad” is the one you go to when problems arise.
+The dorms are kept clean and the dorm dad is the one you go to when problems arise.
 Our room got ants in it after a heavy rainstorm and the dorm dad helped us with pest control and even assisted us in moving into a new room.
-There’s a rec room, which, unfortunately in COVID season isn’t used, and those entry lobbies I told you about.
+There’s a rec room, which, unfortunately in COVID season wasn’t used, but looked like a wonderful place to hang out otherwise.

-Overall, the company I work for is great and make sure I am well taken care of.
+Overall, the company I worked for was great and made sure I was well taken care of.
 I urge you to do your research when it comes to finding a seasonal job because not all companies are this tailored to their staff members’ needs.

 DISCLAIMER: not every seasonal job out there will have dorms and an EDR provided- some will require you to find your own housing, and some won’t have readily available food.
 Most of the lodges I know of in the Tetons do have these accommodations, but there might be some family owned ones that don’t have the budget or staff size for housing and a cafeteria.